Malegowda1/Python-script-for-load-transient-test/README.md

 The script generates a CSV log file containing:

-1.Timestamp of test execution
+1. Timestamp of test execution
-2.Measured voltage undershoot
+2. Measured voltage undershoot
-3.Measured voltage overshoot
+3. Measured voltage overshoot
-4.Pass / Fail status
+4. Pass / Fail status

 This format ensures:

-1.Traceability
+1. Traceability
-2.Production readiness
+2. Production readiness
-3.Ease of debugging and reporting
+3. Ease of debugging and reporting

 📈 Statistics & Reporting

 The framework is designed to be extensible, allowing future additions such as:

-1.Multiple test iterations
+1. Multiple test iterations
-2.Min / Max / Average calculations
+2. Min / Max / Average calculations
-3.HTML or PDF test reports
+3. HTML or PDF test reports
-4.Board‑to‑board comparison during production testing
+4. Board‑to‑board comparison during production testing

 🧠 Design Philosophy

 This project emphasizes:

-1.Clear and readable automation code
+1. Clear and readable automation code
-2.Deterministic and repeatable test execution
+2. Deterministic and repeatable test execution
-3.Separation of test parameters and test logic
+3. Separation of test parameters and test logic
-4.Hardware‑focused validation rather than software complexity
+4. Hardware‑focused validation rather than software complexity

 The implementation intentionally avoids advanced Python constructs to remain accessible to engineers with a C/embedded background.

 🚀 How to Run

-1.Install dependencies:
+1. Install dependencies:
-A.pip install pyvisa pyvisa-py
+A. pip install pyvisa pyvisa-py
- 2.Connect instruments and update VISA addresses in the script
+ 2. Connect instruments and update VISA addresses in the script
- 3.Power on the PDN hardware
+ 3. Power on the PDN hardware
- 4.Run:
+ 4. Run:
- A.python load_transient_test.py
+ A. python load_transient_test.py

 📌 Notes & Assumptions

-1.Instrument SCPI command sets may vary by manufacturer
+1. Instrument SCPI command sets may vary by manufacturer
-2.Voltage measurements are taken on the selected oscilloscope channel
+2. Voltage measurements are taken on the selected oscilloscope channel
-3.Proper probing techniques are assumed (short ground leads, bandwidth limit enabled)
+3. Proper probing techniques are assumed (short ground leads, bandwidth limit enabled)

 🔮 Future Improvements

-1.Multi‑rail automated testing
+1. Multi‑rail automated testing
-2.Temperature‑based testing
+2. Temperature‑based testing
-3.PGood timing verification
+3. PGood timing verification
-4.Database‑based result storage
+4. Database‑based result storage
-5.CI‑style regression testing for hardware
+5. CI‑style regression testing for hardware